franciscoxavier04/pm-BIM/docs/user-guide/file-management/file-management-faq/README.md

 # File Management FAQs

-## Why am I not allowed to see/read a certain file in OneDrive/SharePoint or Nextcloud?
+## Why am I not allowed to see/read a certain file in OneDrive or Nextcloud?

 It is possible that you lack the necessary permissions to view a certain file.
 In this case please contact your administrator.

-Another explanation may be that you have been removed from a project in OpenProject, which will also mean that you lost your viewing or reading privileges in OneDrive/SharePoint or Nextcloud project folders.
+Another explanation may be that you have been removed from a project in OpenProject, which will also mean that you lost your viewing or reading privileges in OneDrive or Nextcloud project folders.

 It can also be that case, that a project admin revoked your permission to view files on file storages within a project in OpenProject.

-## Can I rename a project with an established file storage (Nextcloud or OneDrive/SharePoint) connection?
+## Can I rename a project with an established file storage (Nextcloud or OneDrive) connection?

 Yes, that is possible.
 If you work with automatically managed folders, the corresponding project folder will also be renamed automatically after a few minutes.